Value-4IT Logo

 OAM Migration

-JANUS: Automated, Fast, Cost-Efficient and Compliant OAM Data Migration Solution
+JANUS: Automated, Fast, Cost-Efficient & Compliant OAM Data Migration Solution

 Latterly Content Addressed Storage (CAS) and Archive Compliant disk arrays such as EMC Centera, HDS Content Archive Platform (CAP) and NetApp SnapLock have been integrated into IBM Mainframe virtual tape solutions (E.g. Bus-Tech MDL, Intercom I-6994 Gazelle), allowing archive data to be stored efficiently, but more importantly, allowing significantly faster retrieval times from the associated disk array.
 However, once again, adoption of these solutions inevitably requires a migration of legacy archive data, either from 3995 optical or physical tape (E.g. 3590, 3592, TS1120, 9840, 9940, Etc.) tape media.

 From an application viewpoint, many IBM Mainframe software solutions integrate OAM functionality to provide a fully-rounded and compliant archive solution, for example, IBM DB2 ImagePlus, IBM Content Manager OnDemand for z/OS, while OAM itself provides a hierarchy of storage levels for archive object storage.
-Initially OAM just provided two layers for disk and optical storage, but more recently the OAM storage hierarchy has been expanded to four levels, including Tape Sub-Level 1 (TSL1) and Tape Sub-Level 2 (TSL2).
+Initially OAM just provided two layers for disk and optical storage.
+The OAM storage hierarchy was then expanded in z/OS 1.9 to four levels, including Tape Sub-Level 1 (TSL1) and Tape Sub-Level 2 (TSL2).
+An additional Disk Sub-Level was added to OAM in z/OS 1.13, where Disk Sublevel 1 (DSL1) consists of traditional OAM/DB2 tables, and Disk Sublevel 2 (DSL2) consists of a new zFS or NFS file system level.

 It is estimated that ~50% of IBM Mainframe users will have archive sizes exceeding 30 TB and that ~50% of IBM Mainframe users will experience archive growth rates of more than 20%, so seasoned data storage professionals appreciate the periodic challenges of media migration, whether for tape or optical devices, while OAM interaction just complicates these matters.